begumscakir/begumscakir/README.md

 - 👋 Hi, I’m @begumscakir
 - 👀 I’m interested in back-end development.
 - 🌱 And I’m currently learning Java as beginner ^^
-- 🤓 I've learned about MS Office, SPSS and basics of Python during my Bachelor's.
+- 🤓 I've learned about basics of Python during my Bachelor's.

 <!---
 begumscakir/begumscakir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.